 3. Check your wall for pipes and cables

-Before drilling any holes, much like when hanging pictures yourself, run over the area using a digital detector to check it’s free of any pipes and cables.
+Much like when hanging pictures yourself, run over the area using a digital studdetector to check it’s free from any pipes and cables before drilling any holes.
 If you don't have one, then take a look at the location of sockets and taps on either side of the wall and make sure you're not going to hang the brackets where any pipes or wires might fall.

 4. Mark out the position of your shelf

 'Generally, shelves should be mounted at eye level.
 Next, grab your mounting brackets and effectively eyeball the first one, see how it looks and if you’re happy with the height.
 The brackets are the most important part as they actually hold the weight of the shelf.' adds Donovan.

 Once you've decided on the height you want your shelf, 'Mark your desired position of the bracket on the wall using a pencil.
 Place the tip of the pencil inside the screw holes of the bracket and make a small dot on the wall.
 Then, grab a level and draw a line from your first marked spot all the way over to your second bracket position.
 This will ensure you’ve got a level shelf.'